 If you have observed these signs in yourself or in the behavior of someone you care about, it is important to recognize them for what they are and seek out professional addiction treatment services as soon as possible.

-How Does Addiction Treatment Work?
+How Does Drug Addiction Rehab Work?

 Because addiction itself is so complex, addiction treatment is also a complicated process, involving a wide range of different treatment modalities and therapies spanning across multiple levels of care.

 While a given client’s treatment plan is going to be customized based on their specific needs, typically, someone in an addiction rehabilitation program will progress from the highest and most intensive level of care to the lowest as they recover and require less support.

 Depending on the severity of someone’s addiction as well as the substance of abuse and other individual factors, they may not need to start at the highest level of care, or they will not necessarily move through it in the same way as someone else.
 However, the standard treatment path through the continuum of care is as follows: